godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-6.md

 ### Extend Curve to allow for domains outside of `[0, 1]`

-Have you ever wished that you could edit a `Curve` in a domain that goes beyond the normalized `[0, 1]` range? [ocean](https://github.com/anvilfolk) finally got their implementation of this feature merged ([GH-67857](https://github.com/godotengine/godot/pull/67857)), which should give users greater flexibility in how to map your functions and data to Godot's ubiquitous Curve resource.
+Have you ever wished that you could edit a `Curve` in a domain that goes beyond the normalized `[0, 1]` range? [ocean](https://github.com/anvilfolk) finally got their implementation of this feature merged ([GH-67857](https://github.com/godotengine/godot/pull/67857)), which should give you greater flexibility in how to map your functions and data to Godot's ubiquitous Curve resource.

 <video autoplay loop muted playsinline>
   <source src="/storage/blog/dev-snapshot-godot-4-4-dev-6/curve-extended-domain.mp4?1" type="video/mp4">